apache/unomi/src/site/markdown/getting-started.md

 In standard Blueprint fashion, we specify that we will need the `profileService` defined by Unomi and then define a service of our own to be exported for Unomi to use.
 Our service specifies one property: `actionExecutorId` which matches the identifier we specified in our action definition.
 We then inject the profile service in our executor and we're done for the configuration side of things!

 ### Action executor implementation
-Our action executor definition specifies that the bean providing the service is implemented in the [`org.apache.unomi.examples.unomi_tweet_button_plugin.actions.IncrementTweetNumberAction`](https://github.com/metacosm/unomi-tweet-button-plugin/blob/master/src/main/java/org/apache/unomi/examples/unomi_tweet_button_plugin/actions/IncrementTweetNumberAction.java) class.
+Our action executor definition specifies that the bean providing the service is implemented in the [`org.apache.unomi.samples.tweet_button_plugin.actions
+.IncrementTweetNumberAction`](https://github.com/apache/incubator-unomi/blob/master/samples/tweet-button-plugin/src/main/java/org/apache/unomi/samples/tweet_button_plugin/actions/IncrementTweetNumberAction.java) class.
 This class implements the Unomi `ActionExecutor` interface which provides a single `int execute(Action action, Event event)` method: the executor gets the action instance to execute along with the event that triggered it, performs its work and returns an integer status corresponding to what happened as defined by public constants of the `EventService` interface of Unomi: `NO_CHANGE`, `SESSION_UPDATED` or `PROFILE_UPDATED`.

 Let's now look at the implementation of the method: